nurion-ai/nurion/solstice/design-docs/architecture.md

    - Splits carry only metadata; batches remain in Ray’s object store, referenced by ID, preventing large-scale copies.

 2. **Stage processing**
    - Stage masters maintain pending split queues.
-Workers pull splits, materialise the batch via Ray, and run operators.
+StageWorkers pull splits, materialise the batch via Ray, and run operators.
    - Output batches are `with_split`-tagged with downstream split IDs and re-put into the object store.
    - Stage masters push completion records (split + batch ref) to downstream stages or the runner.